-POLICY ENV 5: RIDGE AND FURROW - The areas of ridge and furrow earthworks, mapped in Fig. 8, are non-designated heritage assets.
+POLICY ENV 5: RIDGE AND FURROW - The areas of ridge and furrow earthworks, mapped on the Policies Map, are non-designated heritage assets.

 Any loss or damage arising from a development proposal (or a change of land use requiring planning permission) is to be avoided; the demonstrable benefits of such development must be balanced against the significance of the ridge and furrow features as heritage assets.